6 Ways a CRM Can Help Your Small Business Grow

 A common issue many small businesses face is that the sales forecast provided by marketing is often based on “best-case scenarios,” and there’s no way to verify their accuracy.

-What follows are grand expansion plans.
-Soon, the projected growth is highly leveraged, and the company is saddled with a high finance cost even before the ‘projected’ growth kicks in.
+What follows are grand expansion plans, and soon the projected growth is highly leveraged, saddling the company with high finance costs even before the actual growth kicks in.

-With a CRM, you can access hard data on what happened last year.
-So, when marketing comes in with a 40% growth plan, you can reference last year's 5% growth and the sales strategies that worked.
+With a CRM, you can access real data from previous periods.
+So when marketing presents a 40% growth plan, you can compare it with last year's 5% growth and reference the sales strategies that worked.

-In this growth phase, access to financing is usually tight.
-Hence, it’s critical to use those funds efficiently by having an accurate and transparent sales forecast.
+Access to financing is often tight during the growth phase, so it’s crucial to use funds efficiently by having accurate and transparent sales forecasts.

-The story doesn’t end here.
-Your sales and marketing teams constantly generate leads or potential customers, but will all those convert?
+Your sales and marketing teams constantly generate leads, but will they all convert?
 Look at a typical sales funnel.

-Let’s say your sales team has 1,000 leads in their sales pipeline and works equally hard to convert each lead.
-Ultimately, they convert 10 for a conversion rate of 1%.
+Let’s say your team has 1,000 leads in the pipeline and works equally hard to convert each one.
+They convert 10 — a 1% conversion rate.

 2. Cut your sales cost

-Growth is about constantly acquiring new customers and retaining the ones you have acquired.
-Ask any salesperson, and they will tell you it’s easier and cheaper to retain your customers than acquire new ones.
+Growth is about acquiring new customers and retaining existing ones.
+It’s easier and cheaper to retain your customers than find new ones.

-A CRM allows you to do both while efficiently managing your customer base without making phone calls.
+A CRM enables you to manage your customer base without phone calls, improving efficiency and retention.

 3. Identify the right leads